GridGain-Demos/ignite-sql-intro-samples/README.md

 ```

 This time you'll succeed loading the database because 100% of data will be stored in Ignite native persistence while a subset will be cached in memory.
 * Go to the Web Console Dashboard screen and check default region's memory metrics.
-You will see that the memory space is barely utilized
+You will see that the memory space is fully utilized
-while the disk usage will be around 70 MBs.
+while the disk usage is seven times more than available memory space.
 * Execute a simple SQL query from WebConsole's SQL Notebooks screen:
 ```
 SELECT * FROM Fielding ORDER BY yearID DESC